 How much CPU, RAM, and storage Home Assistant users actually need

 For a dedicated Home Assistant machine, the requirements are modest.
 A low-power x86 mini PC with 8 GB RAM and SSD storage is already a very comfortable starting point, and 16 GB is a sensible step if you want more breathing room for add-ons and future growth.
-That is why N100 and N150 class systems remain such strong fits for Home Assistant even in 2026.
+That is why N100 and N150 class systems remain such strong fits for Home Assistant in 2026.

-N100/N150 vs Ryzen vs higher-end Intel
+N100/N150 vs higher-end boxes

 An N100 or N150 mini PC is enough for most dedicated Home Assistant users.
 These chips sit in the low-power lane and make the most sense when the machine’s main job is Home Assistant OS, normal add-ons, and USB radio hardware.
+Intel lists both the N100 and N150 as 4-core, 4-thread, 6 W processors, which is a big part of why they suit always-on use so well.

 Power draw and 24/7 running costs